igorvilela28/Chuck-Norris-Facts/README.md

 # Chuck Norris Facts

 [![Build Status](https://app.bitrise.io/app/9d7d60cad3099158/status.svg?token=6vSPd9qQzmW8lBs3v7wJ2A)](https://app.bitrise.io/app/9d7d60cad3099158)

 The goal of this project is to demonstrate skills on Android development as well as to apply some of the best practices in Kotlin development.

 The project aims to replicate real world development scenarios, with a well defined architecture, unit and integration tests.
 It also has the setup for generate a integrated test coverage report and to obfuscate the code on production builds, using proguard.

+To download the latest APK, you could check the artifacts on the latest successful build on [Bitrise](https://app.bitrise.io/app/9d7d60cad3099158)

 ## Stack